bethelacchurch/development/README.md

-# bethelacchurch.github.io
-This repo holds assets for the organization's static site

 # L'Eglise Bethel Assemblee Chretienne

 Church of the Open Door, or COD as we affectionately call it, is a community of faith, passionate to see the grace of God transform lives, families, communities, and culture in Atlantic City.